Panintelligence/aws-deployment/README.md

 Please take a look At the EC2 and ECS deployment guides for cloudformation.
-If you have any questions, please contact myles.pucknell@panintelligence.com
+If you have any questions or feedback, please contact myles.pucknell@panintelligence.com